adapttech-ltd/SocketSSM/README.md

 # Modelling lower limb sockets through Statistical Shape analysis

-This repository containing examples, in pointcloud format, of transtibial and transfemoral sockets generated using a Statistical Shape Model.
+This repository containing examples, in pointcloud format, of transtibial and transfemoral sockets generated using Statistical Shape Models.

 ## Shape Generation
 These artificial shapes were a part of the work described in the article "Modelling lower limb sockets through Statistical Shape analysis", up for consideration in BIBM 2020 conference.